prax-1/led_wand/README.md

 # LED Chaser Wand

 This repository contains the files and documentation for the **LED Chaser Wand** project.
-The wand is powered by a single AA battery and uses a 555 timer, SN74H counter, and CD74HC138 decoder to create a chaser effect with 8 LEDs arranged on a PCB shaped like a wand.
+The wand is powered by a 3 AA batteries and uses a 555 timer, SN74H counter, and CD74HC138 decoder to create a chaser effect with 8 LEDs arranged on a PCB shaped like a wand.

 ## Project Overview